sensu/sensu-flow/README.md

 ####  namespaces_file:
     description: "Optional YAML file containing Sensu namespace resources to create default '.sensu/cluster/namespaces.yml'"
 ####  matching_label:
-    description: "Option Sensu label selector, default: 'sensu.io/workflow'"
+    description: "Optional Sensu label selector, default: 'sensu.io/workflow'"
 ####  matching_condition:
-    description: "Option Sensu label matching condition, default: '== sensu_flow'"
+    description: "Optional Sensu label matching condition, default: '== sensu-flow'"
 ####  managed_resources:
     description: 'Optional comma seperated list of managed resources, default: "checks,handlers,filters,mutators,assets,secrets/v1.Secret,roles,role-bindings,core/v2.HookConfig""'
 ####  disable_sanity_checks:
     description: 'Optional boolean argument to to disable sanity checks  default: false'

-## Adapting to other CI/CD
+## Adapting to Other CI/CD Workflows
-If you would like to adapt this for other CI/CD, take a look at the  sensuflow.sh script from this repositorory.
+If you would like to adapt this for other CI/CD workflows, take a look at the sensuflow.sh script from this repositorory.
 The script should be self-documenting with regard to needed executable dependancies and information concerning environment variables used.

 ## Goals